 When George D. Pyper was compiling his book “Stories of Latter-Day Saint Hymns, Their Authors and Composers,” published in 1939, he contacted Joseph Townsend who was then about 90 years of age and living with family in California, and he kindly provided information about his motive for writing a few of his songs.

-laboring (as a lay leader) in the superintendency of a very large Sunday School.
+Let Us Oft Speak Kind Words he said was written while he was laboring (as a lay leader) in the superintendency of a very large Sunday School.
 He heard among the people a number of fault-finding remarks, and thought how much finer it would be to hear kind words spoken more often.
 This thought led him to write the song which some have called his best sermon.
-It was reported to have been effective in stopping the gossiping and producing a kindlier feeling in the town where he lived.
+It was reported to have been effective in stopping the gossiping and producing a kindlier feeling in the town where he lived. | Joseph Longking Townsend left a legacy of enduring gospel messages when he passed away in 1942 at Payson, Utah.
+One could conjecture that Let Us Oft Speak Kind Words was a favorite work as the phrase “Kind Words are Sweet Tones of the Heart” is engraved on his headstone at the Payson City Cemetery.